graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

 A directive may be defined as repeatable at any permitted location with the `repeatable`
 keyword.
-Repeatable directives often useful when the same directive should be used with
+Repeatable directives are often useful when the same directive should be used with
-different arguments at the one location, especially in cases where additional information
+different arguments at a single location, especially in cases where additional information
-need to be provided in a form of directive via a type or a schema extension:
+needs to be provided to a type or schema extension via a directive:

 ```graphql example
 directive @delegateField(name: String!) repeatable on OBJECT | INTERFACE